Organic Food - Is It Better For Us?

 - The cost of the organic certification process is often high and out-of-reach of smaller businesses

-- It is reported that organic farmers tend not to get as many government subsidies as conventional farmers
+- Some reports claim organic farmers tend not to get as many government subsidies as conventional farmers

 I would not advise anyone that they must eat organic no matter what the cost – ultimately, eating healthy food (organic or not) should be the main goal of anyone’s diet.
 For me, it is up to the individual to take into account how much of an issue animal welfare and crop growing methods means to them, not to mention whether they can afford the extra cost and believe the health benefit is significant enough to justify it.